of the Southeast Brangus Breeders Association

 (2) To increase the number of Brangus Breeders, IBBA and SBBA members.

 (3) To do in any and all ways things necessary to advance the prosperity of members of SBBA

 (4) To serve as a focus for social interests and as a forum for educational programs for members of SBBA.

 The control of the property and business of the Association shall be and same is vested in a Board of Directors composed of twelve (12) active members, or such other number as may be fixed at any duly convened Annual Meeting of the membership.

 Section 2 - Terms & Eligibility of Directors

 The Directors shall be elected by the active members of the Association for a term of three years or until their successors are duly elected and qualified.
-Directors shall be elected in classes of 4 Directors each year assuring continuity of membership over time.
-When any Director has served two consecutive terms he shall not be eligible for re-election as a Director until at least one year after the expiration of the second term.
+Directors shall be elected in classes of four (4) each year assuring continuity of membership over time.
+When any Director has served two (2) consecutive terms, he/she shall not be eligible for re-election as a Director until at least one (1) year after the expiration of the second term.
 However, serving a partial term shall not apply to eligibility of a Director to serve two (2) complete terms.
 Regular or special meetings of the Directors may be held at such time as the Board of Directors may from time to time determine, upon such notice as shall be provided herein.